HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 > Note: The content is wrapped under the `uoh-content` component in order to keep the design of the contents of your application aligned with the `@uoh` components.
 For more information, please refer to the `The content module` section above.

-> Note: You can set the direction of all the app contents by setting the dir input variable to `rtl` (default) or `ltr`.
+> Note: You can set the direction of all the app contents by setting the `dir` input variable to `rtl` (default) or `ltr`.

+> Note: If you want to set custom labels for the buttons and headers you can set the `labels` input.
+To learn about the fields that should be set in this input object you can import the `AccessibilityLabels` from the same module.

 ---